Top 10 films shot in Rio de Janeiro

 Football stadium, favelas, the places of Pele: Birth of a legend are numerous and above all emblematic of the biopic of the most famous footballer in Brazil.
 The real Pele, Edson Arantes do Nascimento, does an 18-second cameo.
 While drinking coffee in a hotel lounge, one of the players touches the sugar bowl and spills the contents on his table.
 Kevin de Paula, who plays the role of Pele, apologizes to him.

-A direct sequel to the mythical The Tall Blond Guy with a black shoe, The Return of the Tall Blond Guy starts with François Perrin (Pierre Richard) spinning the great love story with Christine (Mireille Darc) in Rio de Janeiro.
+A direct sequel to the mythical The Tall Blond Man with One Black Shoe, The Return of the Tall Blond Man starts with François Perrin (Pierre Richard) spinning the great love story with Christine (Mireille Darc) in Rio de Janeiro.
 But soon, trouble returns and the tall blond guy will have to fight to survive, somehow.

 Edward (Robert Pattinson) and Bella (Kristen Stewart) are honeymooning in Rio.
 The statue of the emblematic Christ the Redeemer, but also the aqueduct of Carioca are among the shots seen in the film.
 Another striking scene, the two newlyweds get out of a taxi at a street party at the intersection of Avenida Mem de Sa and Rua do Lavradio.
 Although the film does not show any overflow, the shooting was somewhat disrupted.
 Residents of a neighbourhood in the centre of the city, unhappy with the presence of the two actors and the crowd that had come to see them, set fire to a portable toilet used by the production and took to the streets to express their anger.